hoc-ppu/lawchecker/README.md

 pip install .
 ```

-Or if you intend to change the code (or create a distributable version), install in editable mode:
+Or if you intend to change the code (or create a distributable version), install in editable mode with development dependencies:
 ```bash
 pip install -e .[dev]
 ```